stormchaserroleplaying/stormchaserRPG/Spells/Level1/Evocation/index.md

 **Components:** V, S<br>
 **Duration:** Instantaneous

-A creature you touch regains hit points equal to its hit die + your spellcasting ability modifier.
+A creature you touch regains stamina points equal to its stamina die + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.
-When rolling hit die, use the die size that the creature has the most levels with.
-When two die sizes are tied, take the larger.

 **At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the healing increases by one die for each slot level above 1st.